Aniltj23/Webpage-Automation/README.md

 # Webpage-Automation
-Automating the registration page of https://www.yahoo.com with Selenium WebDriver using Python
+Automating the registration page of https://www.yahoo.com with Selenium WebDriver using Python.

+Tool: Selenium WebDriver.

+Language: Python.